ronisarkarexe/Full-stack-client-project/README.md

 # DRAGON COSMETIC SHOP

-Design and develop this simple project is to get DRAGON COSMETIC SHOP status of any city of any country.
-This project is about an demo testing of firebase auth, Node.js, MongoDB, cloud database integration.
-My Api practice Project

 ### Project summary
 1 A Full Stack Cosmetic Shop with a Dashboard & Admin.
 2. Provided exceptional services and pleasant shopping experiences